Editing Images in Photobucket

 Have an incredible photo with a not-so-incredible element in it?
 Crop it out!
 With the crop tool, you can select a custom area to crop by clicking and dragging the cropping guides, or you can select one of our preset aspect ratios for great looking crops!
 CROPS!

-We have five tools that use a simple slider to make your editing adjustments:
+We have the following tools that use a simple slider to make your editing adjustments:

 Got devil eyes?
 No problemo!
 Select a cursor size from the menu that would best fit the size of that cursed red eye you’re trying to correct.
 Now just click and drag within the area you’re trying to clean up.
 Magic – your devil eyes have been restored to that lovely gaze we all know you have!